honeycombio/refinery/config.md

 KeepAliveTimeout is the duration the server waits for activity on the connection.

-This is the amount of time after which if the server doesn't see any activity, it pings the client to see if the transport is still alive.
+This is the amount of time after which if the server does not see any activity, then it pings the client to see if the transport is still alive.
-0s sets duration to 20 seconds.
+"0s" sets duration to 20 seconds.

 - Not eligible for live reload.
 - Type: `duration`